BelistarE/CV-Builder/README.md

 # CV Builder

-CB builder app inspired by [OdeeyuhLog](https://github.com/OdeeyuhLog) This app takes user information and builds a resume in real-time.
-Users hace the option to downlod the file once complete.
-Built using React, MUI, NextUI, RadixUI, and html2pdf
+CB builder app inspired by [OdeeyuhLog](https://github.com/OdeeyuhLog).
+This app takes user information and builds a resume in real-time.
+Users have the option to download the file once complete.
+Built using React, MUI, NextUI, RadixUI, and html2pdf.

 # TODO